davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 <!--

-TODO here's what I had in my phone notes
+TODO here's what I had in my phone notes.
+This is probably all superseded by the new notes above however.

 1. We want to terminate, so design the an algorithm that has a finite number of messages and always makes a decision, thereby terminating
 2. By induction, one such message must be the “terminator” which has the “decide-if-not-already-decided” semantic we called the one weird property